aeroheim/midori/README.md

 npm install --save midori-bg
 ```

 This is an example of how to get started with midori in an ES6 app.
-For an example in `React`, see the [docs source](./docs/index.jsx).
+For an example in `React`, see the [interactive demo source](./docs/index.jsx).

 You'll want to first initialize a renderer before loading and setting images as backgorunds.